 Expectation works against Grès Cabochard, poor dear.
 Comparing the current formulation to a vintage model, Cabochard seems like a grainy, blurry photo.
 I can see that the topnotes are meant to capture the dry florals and bite of leather, but it comes off as both shrill and thin at the same time.
 And it simply falls apart.
 Within five minutes it becomes clear that Cabochard won’t venture down either the leather or chypre paths, instead becoming a disorganized but harsh dry woody fragrance.

 I won’t flog a dead horse.
-I’ll just say Aramis and Azurée, which descend from Cabochard, proves that Cabochard need not be so bad.
+I’ll just say Aramis and Azurée, which descend from Cabochard, prove that Cabochard need not be so bad.
 The Cabochard dilemma makes me consider a few angles on the difficulties of reformulation.
 I know that reformulation has always occurred in perfumery.
 This current quandry, though, due firstly to restriction on ingredients and then the meanness of the companies ordering the reformulation, seems to be particular to our time.

 Zombie or Ghost?